 Another key concept has to do with the difference between “copyrights” and “reproduction rights”.
-While you own the copyright to your art for 75-90 years from the time you created it-whether or not you’ve registered that copyright with the U.S Copyright office.
+You own the copyright to your art for 75-90 years from the time you created it – whether or not you’ve registered that copyright with the U.S Copyright office.
 You also own the reproduction rights to your art.
 That means that no one can reproduce your artwork without your permission.

 When you sign a license with a company, you’re selling them the right to reproduce your art in a very narrow, specific way and for a very limited period of time, generally 3 to 7 years.

-Here are some licensing guidelines that will save you some heartaches
+Here are some licensing guidelines that will save you some heartache

 - The name of the specific works of art you’re licensing